agera-edc/MinimumViableDataspaceOld/README.md

 You might need to delete the DataSpace created previously.

-- Go to your Github repository MVD fork
+- Go to your Github repository MinimumViableDataspace fork
 - Select the tab called `Actions`
 - Select the workflow called `Destroy`
 - Click on `Run workflow`
 - Provide the resources prefix that you used when you deployed your DataSpace.
-- Click on `Run workflow` to trigger to destroy your MVD DataSpace.
+- Click on `Run workflow` to trigger to destroy your MinimumViableDataspace DataSpace.